search

 Major Markets and Characteristics of Exness Trading Hours

-At Exness, you can trade 24 hours a day, from early Monday morning to early Saturday morning, excluding weekends, Christmas, and the New Year’s holiday period.
+At Exness, you can trade 24 hours a day, from early Monday morning through early Saturday morning, excluding weekends, Christmas, and the New Year’s holiday period.
 However, since the primary foreign exchange market varies throughout the day, market conditions differ depending on the trading session.

 Understand the characteristics of different trading hours—such as times when trends are likely to emerge or reverse, or when spreads tend to widen—and use this knowledge to execute strategic trades efficiently while minimizing losses.